chregu82/arduino-dram-tester/README.md

 # arduino-dram-tester
-Test DRAM with Arduino Uno
+Test DRAM with Arduino MEGA 2560 (I used a chinese clone with only 12MHz) Forked from andremiller/arduino-dram-tester

 ## Basic DRAM tester, outputs results to Serial, based on: